Sirczechs-Kaustubh/Diabetes_Predicition_ML/README.md

 Once you have finished, upload your report to your own github repo.
 Please 'Example_report' for guidance on how to structure the report.

+### A Few Points

+- If you are using Colab, then all the python libraries would be readily available.
+For other environemnts, if you haven't already, you will need to install the:
+  - Pandas library
+  - numpy library
+  - scikit-learn library

 ``` python
 # import python and numpy
 import pandas as pd